top of page

 The Donaustadion was opened in 1925 with a gymnastics competition.
 Given its unique horseshoe shape around 40,000 were at that event, with thousands of spectators taking advantage of the opportunity to watch from the open end.
 It was damaged during the Second World War.

 The main stand was built in 1952, but it took a further thirty years before the benches were replaced with individual seats.
-In 1999 the Gegentribune, with 3,000 covered seats, was built.
-Upon promotion to the Bundesliga, additional temporary stands were constructed, which raised the capacity of the stadium to 23,500.
+In 1999 the Gegentribune, with 3,000 covered seats, was built and became the first non-smoking grandstand in a professional football ground in Germany.
+Upon promotion to the Bundesliga, additional temporary stands were constructed which raised the capacity of the stadium to 23,500.
 Presently the capacity is 19,500, of which 4,280 are seated.
+With only modest upgrades carried out since then, the Donaustadion then remained largely unchanged for the next 20 years.

 The stadium retains an athletics track and has been used for the German Athletics Championships various times over the last twenty years.
 The German womens’ football team has played international football there and, in the build-up to the 2006 World Cup, Australia played the one and only full international match at the Donaustadion against the mighty Lichtenstein.